CDC provides outsourced data centre services to government and commercial entities

 Data centres are facilities that house computer systems, networking, telecommunications and storage infrastructure, they are built with high-redundancy power supplies, environmental controls (e.g. cooling, fire suppression) and security systems.

-CDC currently operates four data centres – Fyshwick 1, and Hume 1, 2 and 3.
+CDC operates six data centres – Fyshwick 1, 2 and Hume 1,2,3 and Eastern Creek 1.
 Each is custom designed to CDC’s demanding structural, environmental, ascetic and operational requirements to meet the highest standards for data centres.

 Infratil holds a 48% shareholding alongside Commonwealth Superannuation Corporation (48%) and CDC’s executive (4%).